rogdeaguiar/data-nov19/Week 1/PostgreSQL-Select/README.md

 In this lab you will practice how to use the PostgreSQL `SELECT` statement which will be extremely useful in your future work as a data analyst/scientist/engineer. **You will use the `publications` database**.
 You can find it in the Lab card on Student Platform.
 Use your database management application to query it.

-You will create a `solutions.sql` file in the `your-code` directory to record your solutions to all challenges.
+You will create a `solutions.sql` file to record your solutions to all challenges.

 ## Challenge 1 - Who Have Published What At Where?